DeB1998/Cooking-Forum/README.md

 directory where you cloned or extracted this repository.

-Any of these configurations can be changed by either modifying the `.env` file or by specifying them as enviroment variables before executing the `node` command.
+Any of these configurations can be changed by either modifying the `.env` file or by specifying them as environment variables before executing the `node` command.
 For instance, if you want to set to `9000` the HTTP server port and set to `my-database` the name of the database the application will connect to, you can execute: